Onahail/iQueue/README.md

 ## Contents

 #### Core iQueue Features
+The following functions will be handled by iQueue baseline.
+Descriptions can be found below
 - Queue System
 - Ability Research
 - Unit/Building Upgrades
 - Unit Creation

 #### Modular additions
 In addition to the core features of iQueue you'll also find these modular additions to the system which can be fully disabled in the iQueue settings.
+Descriptions can be found below
 - Population
 - Resource Control
 - Harvesting